B i o g r a p h y

 Churen is also passionate about new music, having experimented increasingly with combining musical genres, as well as reflecting on the relationship between musical and societal evolution.
 In September 2018, she presented asold-out concert at Zouk, a popular nightclub in Singapore, juxtaposing Western art music in a contemporarily subversive environment.
 She was among the ten pianists selected in 2018 to participate and perform in the Darmstadt International Summer Course for New Music, and in the same year, at the prestigious Roche Continents programme in Salzburg, an interdisciplinary programme of workshops and lectures in the arts and in science.

-Churen attained her Bachelor’s Degree from the Yong Siew Toh Conservatory of Music (National University of Singapore), where she studied with Albert Tiu, and graduated aged 19 as the youngest of her cohort.
-She then continued with a Master’s Degree at the Yale School of Music, where she studied with Peter Frankl and Hung-Kuan Chen.
-She has recently completed a Master of Philosophy in Music degree at the University from Cambridge, presenting her dissertation on “An Autoethnographic Approach to the Analysis of George Crumb’s Five Pieces for Piano”.
+Churen attained her Bachelor’s Degree from the Yong Siew Toh Conservatory of Music (National University of Singapore), and graduated aged 19 as the youngest of her cohort.
+She then continued with a Master’s Degree at the Yale School of Music followed by a Master of Philosophy in Music degree at the University from Cambridge.